jnfran92/kotcoin-mvi/README.md

 Data flow is managed by `reactive` Libraries.
 In such regard, all actions are managed by `Observable` objects, so data flows to an `Observer` when it is subscribed.

+## Basic Guide

+**IMPORTANT:** Add API Key to global `.gradle`, to do that (macOS):

+    cd .gradle
+    vim gradle.properties

+Add in `gradle.properties` your API KEY:

+    kotcoinApiKey="xxxxxxxx-xxxx-xxxx-xxxxx-xxxxxxxxx"

+Now, compile the project!

 ## Bugs